The Atlanta BeltLine will require SITES certification for future parks

-More than 15 years ago, a Georgia Tech architecture and urban planning master’s student named Ryan Garvel delivered a thesis statement that would inevitably lead to the transformation of the abandoned railroad lines that once circled Atlanta.
-His plan for a brand-new transportation network, parks and bike trails may have seemed unfathomable then, but his plans have since turned into a 25-year, $3 billion project, spanning more than 640 acres of land, known as the Atlanta BeltLine.
+More than 15 years ago, a Georgia Tech architecture and urban planning master’s student named Ryan Gravel delivered a thesis statement that is leading to the transformation of the City of Atlanta.
+His plan for a combination of a transportation network, parks and bike trails connecting people across the city is now a 25-year, $4.8 billion project, spanning more than 640 acres of land, known as the Atlanta BeltLine.

 The Atlanta BeltLine is a sustainable development project that is now one of the most comprehensive urban design efforts under way in the United States.
-With project completion expected in 2030, the Atlanta Beltline construction aims to connect 45 in-town neighborhoods via a 22-mile loop of multi-use trails, modern streetcar lines and parks—making Atlanta a more sustainable, livable and inclusive place.
+With project completion targeted for 2030, the Atlanta Beltline Project aims to connect 45 in-town neighborhoods via a 22-mile loop of multi-use trails, modern streetcar lines, parks and open space—making Atlanta a more sustainable, livable and inclusive place.

-To date, the Atlanta BeltLine’s urban design projects have included 22 miles of pedestrian-friendly rail transit, 33 miles of multi-use trails, 1,300 acres of parks, 5,600 units of affordable housing and public art, all built sustainably.
+To date, the Atlanta BeltLine’s planned urban design projects will include 50 miles of streetcar and light rail transit, 33 miles of multi-use trails, 1,300 acres of new or renovated open space, 5,600 units of affordable housing and public art—all sustainably built.

-Currently, Atlanta BeltLine sustainability guidelines require compliance with portions of LEED for Neighborhood Development and the Sustainable SITES Initiative (SITES), ensuring that the Atlanta BeltLine corridor will be built using best practices in green construction.
+Currently, Atlanta BeltLine sustainability guidelines require compliance with the SITES Rating System, ensuring that the Atlanta BeltLine corridor will be built using best practices in green design and construction.

 Examples of current Atlanta BeltLine Sustainability Guidelines requirements: